NW Pa’s First snowfall?

 So do you believe we will have a harsh or mild winter?

 Update: We missed the snow during the day but by Friday morning the snow was clinging to the tree limbs and covered the ground.
-ANd as typical for the first snow, it is gone, but still cold.
+And as typical for the first snow, it is gone, but still cold.

 I can’t believe you are getting snow already Denise!
 It really is too early and whatever happened to summer and fall?